jnmoal/go-guru/README.md

 # The end
-I don't really have much time for this project, so consider it as abandonned.
+I don't really have much time for this project, so consider it as abandoned.

 Might be deleted in the futur.